Connect with others who understand.

 If your HER2-positive breast cancer is also hormone receptor-positive, your oncologist could recommend hormone therapy (also called endocrine therapy).

 A hormone receptor-positive tumor responds to estrogen, progesterone, or both.
 When these hormones attach to hormone receptors on the breast cancer cells, the cells are more likely to grow and spread.
-Some hormone therapies work by attaching to the hormone receptor first, effectively blocking the hormone from attaching.
+Some hormone therapies work by attaching to the hormone receptor first.
+This process can block the hormone from attaching.
 Others starve cancer cells by lowering the estrogen levels in the body.

 Hormone therapy can be used as neoadjuvant therapy (before surgery) or as adjuvant therapy (after surgery).
 According to the American Cancer Society, when hormone therapy is used as an adjuvant treatment, the goal is to reduce the risk of the cancer recurring (coming back) after surgery.